 Highly complex designs produced longer total “fixation duration” (i.e. time spent reading) than low-complexity designs

-Design complexity may produce higher cognitive load, making decision-making more difficult and negatively affecting purchase rates, whereas feature complexity tended to positively affect purchase rates
+Design complexity may produce a higher cognitive load, making decision-making more difficult and negatively affecting purchase rates, whereas feature complexity tended to positively affect purchase rates

 So what are the key takeaways for Southfield sign buyers?

-Simplicity isn’t always best.
+Simplicity isn’t always the best.
 Beware of absolutes in sign design theory—as with most things, sign design is a nuanced, context-specific matter that’s best handled by professionals.

 Complex designs with extensive information about features and value propositions (i.e. feature complexity) are most valuable when used to advertise/promote products with minimal packaging.
 Accordingly, they’re less valuable when signage simply repeats what’s already listed on the packaging.

-Design complexity is different from feature complexity; you can have a feature-rich signage with a clean-and-simple design, just as you can have a low-info sign with a cluttered and complex design.
+Design complexity is different from feature complexity; you can have feature-rich signage with a clean-and-simple design, just as you can have a low-info sign with a cluttered and complex design.

 Book A Free Custom Sign Design Consultation In Southfield, MI

-SignScapes is a leading provider of custom sign solutions for businesses, public buildings, and private buyers throughout Livonia, Huntington Woods, Highland Park, Warren, Novi, and all Southfield’s surrounding communities.
+SignScapes is a leading provider of custom sign solutions for businesses, public buildings, and private buyers throughout Livonia, Huntington Woods, Highland Park, Warren, Novi, and all of Southfield’s surrounding communities.
 But our service area is not limited to the Great Lakes State; as proud Signworld partners, we also offer custom sign services and deliveries for clients nationwide.